gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_1.rst

 .. admonition:: Tasks

-    1. Write code to repetitively display 'Hello' one character at a time.
+    1. Write code to repetitively show 'Hello', one character at a time.
     2. Write code to repetitively scroll 'microbit'.
     3. Write code to repetitively display a heart and a giraffe.
     4. Write code to repetitively display 3 different shapes using a **list**.